Do you and your love partner make daily efforts to strengthen and improve your relationship?

 Readers appreciate the author’s ability to teach them how to focus on their emotions as a couple and refrain from making existing problems worse.

-This book is commonly used by marriage therapists to help their clients resolve deep-seeded issues.
+This book is commonly used by marriage therapists to help their clients resolve deep-seated issues.

 Another great book by Dr. Sue Johnson, Love Sense offers readers new scientific evidence that proves humans are meant to be monogamous.